-- Choose the correct forms to complete these sentences containing words from A opposite.
-15.1 - 1 White came up with (a design/design) that combined lightness and warmth. - 2 There's an exhibition on architecture and (the design/design) at the Museum of Modern Art. - 3 McGrew is vice president of (a development/development) and product planning. - 4 The FDA has approved (a development/development) for treating tooth disease, a new laser machine. - 5 Electric light was (an invention/invention) which enabled people to stay up later. - 6 Sometimes (an invention/invention) is so obvious that it is hard to believe nobody thought of it before. - 7 Channel Four has always encouraged experimentation and (an innovation/innovation) in its films - 8 He discovered (an innovation/innovation) that has enabled him to build guitars more efficiently. - 15.2 Complete this presentation using words from B opposite.
+- 15.1 Choose the correct forms to complete these sentences containing words from A opposite. - 1 White came up with (a design/design) that combined lightness and warmth. - 2 There's an exhibition on architecture and (the design/design) at the Museum of Modern Art. - 3 McGrew is vice president of (a development/development) and product planning. - 4 The FDA has approved (a development/development) for treating tooth disease, a new laser machine. - 5 Electric light was (an invention/invention) which enabled people to stay up later. - 6 Sometimes (an invention/invention) is so obvious that it is hard to believe nobody thought of it before. - 7 Channel Four has always encouraged experimentation and (an innovation/innovation) in its films. - 8 He discovered (an innovation/innovation) that has enabled him to build guitars more efficiently. - 15.2 Complete this presentation using words from B opposite.
 Put the words in brackets into their correct form.

-Hi, I'm Raj (1) I'm head (2) product (3 develop) at
+Hi, I'm Raj (1) .....
+I'm head (2) ..... product (3 develop) ..... at development (6) ...... our (7 researching) ...... centre in Delhi.
+Our

-(4) Indian Rice Research Centre, I'm in charge of research (5)
+(4) .....
+Indian Rice Research Centre.
+I'm in charge of research (5) .....